Skip to main content

 No Separate Application

-Most merit scholarships do not require a separate application.
-We automatically review your admissions application to see if you're eligible.
+Most merit scholarships don’t require a separate application.
+We automatically review your admissions application to see if you’re eligible.

-Other WVU scholarships, such as diversity and leadership scholarships, require a separate application.
+Other WVU scholarships, such as leadership scholarships, require a separate application.

-First-time freshmen must be admitted by June 1 to be considered for merit scholarships.
+First-time freshmen must be admitted by August 1 to be considered for merit scholarships.
+See our merit deadline FAQ for answers to common questions.

 Other WVU scholarships may have different deadlines.